-This half term, children will learn about place vlaue, addition and subtraction and finding the perimeter of shapes.
-It is essential that by the time your child leaves Year 3 they are fluent in their 3, 4 and 8 Times Tables.
-They should already be confident with their 2, 5 and 10 Times Tables but due to time missed at the end of last year, we will recap their prior learning this half term also.The children will have the opportunity to use lots of practical equipment to help them understand these maths concepts easier.
+This half term, children will be learning about multiplication and division.
+They will focus on grouping and sharing and will work on their times tables to enable them to multiply and divide a 2-digit number by a 1-digit number.
+It is essential that by the time your child leaves Year 3 they are fluent in their 3, 4 and 8 times tables.The children will have the opportunity to use lots of practical equipment to help them understand these maths concepts easier.

 Children have P.E. lessons on a Tuesday and Friday.
 At this current time, children are asked to come to school in their PE kits on those days-there is no need to bring a bag with uniform to change back into, the children will stay in their kit all day.
 Please wear warm clothing, black leggings or joggers with a white t-shirt and a hoody or sweatshirt as we will be doing most of these lessons outside.
 Trainers would be more preferable than pumps for this reason.

 We are eager to begin learning again and are hopeful that our learning will not be interrupted.
 We are confident that Year 3 will be a success for your child and please remember that if you do have any questions, please do not hesitate to ring or email school.
 We will then arrange the most convenient time to talk, as unfortunately there is no longer the opportunity to speak at the door due to the safety restrictions in place.

 Many thanks for your continued support.

 Mrs Munir, Mrs Akhtar and Mrs Cooper ( Class Teaching Assistants )